joetanx/joetanx.github.io/prep.md

 ### 1.3.
 Action

+- Balancing RTO vs RPO:
-- Balancing act: achieving zero data loss at the cost of prolonged vault service down time
+  - Potentially achieving zero data loss by rescuing vault since, at the cost of prolonged vault service down time (indefinite RTO)
-  - Reviewed customer vault EBS schedule and estimated maximum data loss of 24 hours
+  - Reviewed customer vault EBS schedule and estimated maximum data loss (RPO) of 24 hours
   - Reviewed customer password policy and session usage: concluded that session recordings may be lost, but password out-of-sync issues would be minimal
     - Password change frequency are set to 90 days, which is way less frequent than the EBS snapshot frequency
-- Convince both customer and internal support team to restore from EBS snapshot instead of trying to salvage a service that would like fail again even if it is restored
+- Convince both customer and internal support team to restore from EBS snapshot instead of trying to salvage a service that would like fail again even if it is restored (risk)
   - Identified that the cause of failure was the platform quantity that was configured by customer beyond the supported limit
 - Stakeholder management between sales, partner, customer and CyberArk senior management
   - Provided periodic current status and next step updates of the triage